mk0628878-ops/JOSHNA.P/README.md

-Drivers Beyond Pay: While competitive compensation is foundational, it is no longer the sole driver of satisfaction.
+1.Drivers Beyond Pay: While competitive compensation is foundational, it is no longer the sole driver of satisfaction.
 Key drivers include recognition, work-life balance, career development, and workplace relationships.
-Importance of Recognition: Employees who do not feel adequately recognized are twice as likely to quit within a year.
+2.Importance of Recognition: Employees who do not feel adequately recognized are twice as likely to quit within a year.
-Work-Life Balance is Top Priority: Following the pandemic, 83% of workers surveyed ranked work-life balance as a top priority, often ranking ahead of salary.
+3.Work-Life Balance is Top Priority: Following the pandemic, 83% of workers surveyed ranked work-life balance as a top priority, often ranking ahead of salary.
-The Impact of Management: Employees often leave managers, not companies.
+4.The Impact of Management: Employees often leave managers, not companies.
 Supportive management and the absence of micromanagement are crucial for satisfaction.
-Connection to Purpose: Employees are more satisfied when they understand how their daily work contributes to the broader company mission.
+5.Connection to Purpose: Employees are more satisfied when they understand how their daily work contributes to the broader company mission.
-Social Connections: Work friendships can increase job satisfaction by up to 50.
+6.Social Connections: Work friendships can increase job satisfaction by up to 50.

 SUGGESHION'S TO IMPROVE EMPLOYEES SATISFACTION IN DHANALAKSHMI HOSPITAL